RESUGROW career platform logo for AI resume builder, ATS checker, and LinkedIn makeover

 Check Resume ScoreBuild ResumeReview LinkedInCreate Cover Letter

-Cover visual for How to Write a Resume Summary That Gets Noticed in Under 10 Seconds.
+How to Write a Resume Summary That Gets Noticed in Under 10 Seconds overview screenshot illustrating Resume Writing best practices for recruiters and ATS parsing

-How to Write a Resume Summary That Gets Noticed in Under 10 Seconds supporting image for RESUGROW blog with ATS optimization and recruiter scan guidance
+How to Write a Resume Summary That Gets Noticed in Under 10 Seconds example screenshot illustrating Resume Writing best practices for recruiters and ATS parsing

 Recruiters spend an average of 7.4 seconds on a first resume scan.
 In that window, they're looking at your name, your current title, and your summary.
 Everything else is secondary.